Amazon S3

 Create a new Connection and choose AWS S3 for the connection type.

-Provide a Connection Label so you can identify the connection in a list.
-This is especially important if you need more than one connection of the same type, such as moving data between two different S3 Buckets.
+Provide a *Connection Label* so you can identify the connection in a list.
+This matters most when you have more than one connection of the same type, like two S3 buckets used as separate endpoints in the same workflow.

 Enter the name of the bucket to use for the connection.